 This part here can cause the biggest buyers anxiety or just get folks spread thin instead of focusing.
 To have success with a reef tank, you need to be focused on what you want to build.
-Saltwater fish and corals have various requirements and not coming up with a plan and cause all sorts of problems in the long run.
-These factors you want to consider are:
+Saltwater fish and corals have various requirements and not coming up with a plan can cause all sorts of problems in the long run.
+The factors you want to consider are:

 - How big is your space?